jaredboice/daniel-san/README.md

         type: STANDARD_TERMINAL_OUTPUT,
         mode: CONCISE,
         criticalThreshold: 577.00,
-        // the formatting object is optional as the following values are defaulted for you which will format amount, beginBalance, and endBalance in mode: CONCISE
+        // the formatting object is optional as the following values are defaulted for you which will format amount, balanceBeginning, and balanceEnding in mode: CONCISE
         formatting: {
             minIntegerDigits: 1,
             minDecimalDigits: 2,